Morpheme: Allomorphs

-Zero-bound-morpheme

 Zero-morpheme

-A zero-morpheme is a type of morpheme that carries semantic meaning but is not represented by auditory phoneme.
+A zero-morpheme is a type of morpheme that carries semantic meaning, but is not represented by auditory phoneme.
 A word with a zero-morpheme is analyzed as having the morpheme for grammatical purposes, but the morpheme is not realized in speech.
 They are often represented by /∅/ within glosses.

 Generally, such morphemes have no visible changes.
-For instance, sheep is both the singular and the plural forms; rather than taking the usual plural suffix -s to form hypothetical *sheeps, the plural is analyzed as being composed of sheep + -∅, the null plural suffix.
+For instance, sheep is both the singular and the plural form of that noun; rather than taking the usual plural suffix -s to form hypothetical *sheeps, the plural is analyzed as being composed of sheep + -∅, the null plural suffix.
 The intended meaning is thus derived from the co-occurrence determiner (in this case, "some-" or "a-").

 In some cases, a zero-morpheme may also be used to contrast with other inflected forms of a word that contain an audible morpheme.
 For example, the plural noun cats in English consists of the root cat and the plural suffix -s, and so the singular cat may be analyzed as the root inflected with the null singular suffix -∅.